 • Clinical Guidance for Covid‐19 Vaccination (6 January 2021)

-Israel: A drop of 60% in hospital admissions after three weeks is the impact of a quick and efficient vaccination campaign (more here).
+Israel: A drop of 60% in hospital admissions after three weeks was the impact of a quick and efficient vaccination campaign (more here).
 Only 0.04% of people have caught the virus a week after the second vaccine dose and only 0.002% needed hospital treatment, according to data released by Israel’s health ministry (more here).

-Italy: The region of Lombardy is the latest region to agree with health authorities that pharmacists should be able to carry out COVID-19 vaccinations, joining the Piedmont region in January.
-The Lazio region is expected to follow.
-It is envisaged that pharmacy-based vaccinations will cover people between 40 and 60 years of age and will begin at the end of March, when more vaccines which can be stored in pharmacy refrigerators are available, Federfarma reports.
-Meanwhile, Federfarma also reports that the first phase of vaccination aimed at health and social health personnel in the Emilia Romagna region was completed in February and around 370,000 people aged over 80 years are now receiving a letter, giving them the option to use an affiliated pharmacy (in addition to telephone and internet) to make a booking for their first and second doses.
+Italy: The region of Lombardy was the latest region to agree with health authorities that pharmacists should be able to carry out COVID-19 vaccinations, joining the Piedmont region in January 2021.
+It was envisaged that pharmacy-based vaccinations will cover people between 40 and 60 years of age and will begin at the end of March 2021, when more vaccines which can be stored in pharmacy refrigerators are available, Federfarma reported.
+Meanwhile, Federfarma also reported that the first phase of vaccination aimed at health and social health personnel in the Emilia Romagna region was completed in February 2021 and around 370,000 people aged over 80 years received a letter, giving them the option to use an affiliated pharmacy (in addition to telephone and internet) to make a booking for their first and second doses.
 However, the region’s pharmacies were not yet providing a vaccines administration service.
-In March, the Italian government issued a decree authorising pharmacists to administer COVID-19 vaccines at pharmacies as part of the national vaccination campaign.
+In March 2021, the Italian government issued a decree authorising pharmacists to administer COVID-19 vaccines at pharmacies as part of the national vaccination campaign.